 Personal effects such as family photos and travel souvenirs distract potential buyers from seeing themselves living in the home because they see you living there instead.

-The truth: One exception is simple and tasteful holiday decorations, which can add warmth and a homey ambience.
+The truth: One exception is simple and tasteful holiday decorations, which can add warmth and a homey ambiance.
 The National Association of Realtors suggests a small, simple tree and fresh boughs for Christmas, a dish of candy corn for Halloween and jelly beans at Easter.

 Myth: Always Redecorate in Neutral Tones